 DNA samples will be destroyed by the lab following APOE testing and entry of the results into the secure, HIPAA compliant database.
 Genetic test information will be kept in a database that is separate from your contact and demographic information.

-In addition, the study staff has obtained a Certificate of Confidentiality from the National Institutes of Health.
-The researchers can use this Certificate to legally refuse to disclose information that may identify you in any federal, state, or local civil, criminal, administrative, legislative, or other proceedings, for example, if there is a court subpoena.
+In addition, GeneMatch is covered by a Certificate of Confidentiality from the National Institutes of Health.
+This Certificate allows GeneMatch to legally refuse to disclose information that may identify you in any federal, state, or local civil, criminal, administrative, legislative, or other proceedings, for example, if there is a court subpoena.

 No, there is no cost associated with participating in GeneMatch.